 From my own observation of my iPhone X (after the impact), I spot the following abnormalities:

-- Camera app loads 3 times longer
+- Camera app loads 3 times longer than usual

 - Front facing camera works, but the portrait mode is not.
 Looks like Face ID system is used to determine the shape of your body

 - During a FaceTime call the front camera doesn’t activate.
 The message on the screen says “Your camera is in use by another application”